-- 10.49 The Data Protection Act prevents QMUL from divulging personal details on students without their express permission. - 10.50 Relatives may occasionally contact schools and institutes to enquire about students' progress or whereabouts; even in these circumstances, absolutely no information can be provided.
-The standard response to such queries shall be along the lines of, "I'm sorry, but under the Data Protection Act I cannot give any information on this individual."
-This is a legal obligation, and therefore should make the response clear, if no less difficult upon occasion. - 10.51 Requests for transcripts must be forwarded to Academic Registry together with information release forms signed by the students concerned.
-Similarly, requests for references must be made directly by students, or with students' acknowledgement. - 10.52 Further information on Data Protection and Freedom of Information issues may be found online: www.arcs.qmul.ac.uk/governance/information-governance
+- 10.49 The General Data Protection Regulation prevents Queen Mary from divulging personal details on students without their express permission. - 10.50 Relatives may occasionally contact schools and institutes to enquire about students' progress or whereabouts; even in these circumstances, absolutely no information can be provided.
+The standard response to such queries shall be along the lines of, "I'm sorry, but under data protection legislation I cannot give any information on this individual."
+This is a legal obligation, and therefore should make the response clear, if no less difficult upon occasion.

+- 10.51 Requests for transcripts must be forwarded to Academic Registry together with information release forms signed by the students concerned.
+Similarly, requests for references must be made directly by students, or with students' acknowledgement. - 10.52 Further information on data protection and freedom of information issues may be found online: www.arcs.qmul.ac.uk/governance/information-governance